 This means the range of sentences which applies to the headline sentence for the offence the judge is dealing with.
-For example in our draft 'Death by driving offences guideline', the sentencing ranges for causing death by careless or inconsiderate driving are:
+For example, in the 'Death by driving offences guideline', the sentencing ranges for causing death by careless or inconsiderate driving are:

-- A level 2 community payback order to 18 months' imprisonment - B level 2 community payback order - C fine of up to £2500 to level 1 community payback order
+- A level 2 community payback order to 2 years' custody - B level 2 community payback order - C fine of up to £10,000 to level 2 community payback order

-A level 1 community payback order is one which has an unpaid work or other activity requirement of up to 100 hours.
-A level 2 order involves work or other activity up to 300 hours.
+A level 2 community payback order is one which has an unpaid work (or other activity) requirement of between 101 and 300 hours.
+A Level 1 community payback order has unpaid work between 20 and 100 hours.

-All of our guidelines will take into account any statutory provision relevant to the offence, including any statutory maximum and minimum sentences, and any relevant guideline judgments.
+All of the guidelines will take into account any statutory provision relevant to the offence, including any statutory maximum and minimum sentences, and any relevant guideline judgments.